The debate about selling or holding an apartment is a Heavy Weight Title Fight between traditional rivals your “Head” and your “Heart”.

 Ding Ding – Round 2

 - I reckon all this coronavirus / lockdown thing is about over now.
-Life will be back to normal in no time and all will be forgotten in 12 months.
+Life will be back to normal in no time.

-- And then lands a big right hook with… we would be mad to sell for less than we paid for it.
+- We would be mad to sell for less than we paid for it.

 - It’s more relevant to think what is going to happen to the market in the future and if values will rise or fall from now on.